How to Boost Your WiFi Signal: WiFi Extenders and Stand Alone Access Points

 Second, if your home is large and you have some money to spend but not a lot of time to fiddle, then Mesh networking is a great way to get WiFi coverage to those dead spots.
 Convenience costs, but this might be a great option for you.
 Further, this might be your only option if your floor plan is so unusual that even running Ethernet is not feasible.

 Finally, if you want to play dangerously, then try out a range extender.
 These devices are universally disliked by technical folks “in the know”.
 You have been warned.
 A far better option, if you are so inclined, is to get coverage to your dead spots with Power over Ethernet and a stand alone WiFi AP.
-This is the best option for the DIY type with a thirst for technical knowledge.
+This is the best way to boost a Wi-Fi signal for the DIY type with a thirst for technical knowledge.

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.